 To prepare a strategy and workplan that will set priorities of the periurban agenda of work within the EUROPARC Federation.

-Ricardo Gini, Parco Nord Milano (IT)
+- Riccardo Gini, Parco Nord Milano (IT),

-Alberto Girani, Parco di Portofino (IT)
+- Alberto Girani, former director Parco di Portofino (IT)